 Indicators: Types of Accommodation 1.
 Number of reception centres: 2 2.
-Total number of places in the reception system: 47 3.
-Total number of places in private accommodation (incl. beneficiaries): 1,594 4.
-Type of accommodation most frequently used in a regular procedure: 5.
-Type of accommodation most frequently used in an accelerated procedure:
+Total number of places in the reception system: 65 3.
+Total number of places in private accommodation (incl. beneficiaries): 1,043 4.
+Type of accommodation most frequently used in a regular procedure: ☐ Reception centre ☐ Hotel or hostel ☐ Emergency shelter ☒ Private e housing 5.
+Type of accommodation most frequently used in an accelerated procede ☐ Reception centre ☐ Hotel or hostel ☐ Emergency shelter ☐ Private ure: e housing  Detention

 As mentioned in Freedom of Movement, asylum seekers are generally referred by frontline service providers to the GTO following admission to the regular procedure or in case of appeal of the rejection of the application at first instance.
 At this point the provision of housing is relayed by either local Social Security services for the duration of the regular procedure or by SCML in the Lisbon area at appeal stage.

-According to information provided by the ISS, asylum seekers are mostly provided with private housing without prejudice to occasional short-term transitional housing upon arrival at the dispersal location in collective accommodation such as hotels or non-dedicated reception centres e.g. emergency shelters, nursing homes, etc. In the case of SCML, the provision of housing consists mostly of accommodation in private inns in the Lisbon area.
-In 2017, the number of asylum seekers and beneficiaries of international protection assisted by the ISS and SCML for the provision of housing in private accommodation reached 1,293 people.
+According to information provided by the ISS, asylum seekers are mostly provided with private housing (rented flats/houses and rooms) without prejudice to accommodation provided by relatives in Portugal and collective accommodation such as hotels or non-dedicated reception centres e.g. emergency shelters, nursing homes, etc. In the case of SCML, the provision of housing consists mostly of accommodation in private rooms, hostels or inns in the Lisbon area.
+A very limited number of asylum seekers are sometimes referred to homeless shelters managed by the organisation on a temporary basis to address specific vulnerabilities.

+In 2018, the number of asylum seekers and beneficiaries of international protection assisted by the ISS and SCML for the provision of private housing reached 1,043 people.354